KarthikeyanKumar17/datahacksummit2024-workshop/README.md

 # Mastering Large Language Models: Training and Fine-Tuning Large Language Models Workshop (DHS 2024)

-This repository contains the material for the "Training and Fine-Tuning Large Language Models" workshop held at DHS 2024.
+This repository contains the material for the "**Training and Fine-Tuning Large Language Models**" workshop held at DHS 2024.
 The workshop is divided into several modules, each focusing on different aspects of working with large language models (LLMs).

 ## Modules Overview